cesarvr/blog/content/post/jenkins-container.md

 [Pipeline] }
 ```

 This was very welcome by the teams, but as soon as they started to implement this they started to face some challenges.
-A team in particular was trying to develop something in Angular 8 which required minimum Node 10 and as you can see for the logs the official supported version in that [NodeJS-Slave-Container](https://access.redhat.com/containers/#/registry.access.redhat.com/openshift3/jenkins-agent-nodejs-8-rhel7) is 8.
+A team in particular was trying to develop something in Angular 8 (which required minimum Node 10) and the version in [NodeJS-Slave-Container](https://access.redhat.com/containers/#/registry.access.redhat.com/openshift3/jenkins-agent-nodejs-8-rhel7) is 8.

-Another challenge they where facing was adding configuration files to their build.
-I try to dodge that bullet by suggesting them to use the Jenkins master to perform this configuration updates, but then we discovered that the Jenkins master was ephemeral (no storage) so when they restart they lost all changes.
+Then another team started to ask on a way to add configuration files to the build.
+I try to *dodge that bullet* by suggesting the inefficient solution to go manually to the Jenkins UI and configure the storage for their pods there, but then we discovered that the Jenkins master was ephemeral (no storage) in other words they can lose all those configuration if the container re-deploy.

 ## Another Approach

-So after all this good feedback I started to look for alternatives ways to improve this, so I wrote this wishlist of features for a good pipeline code:
+So after all *this good feedback* I started to look for alternatives ways to improve this, so I wrote this wish list of features:

 * *It should be flexible.*
   - It should be easy to reuse Openshift images in the Jenkins script.
 If this fails teams usually start making/customizing their own images adding maintenance overhead.

 * *Easy to customize.*
   - Adding a configuration file or storage to a build should be defined in the Jenkins DSL.

 * *Composable.*
-  - Use the best container for the job.
+  - It would be nice if we can use the best container for the task.

 * *Simple*.
-  - No Dockerfile and no black-magic (like installing NVM at runtime).
+  - No Dockerfile and/or black-magic (like installing NVM at runtime).

 ## Kubernetes Plugin For Jenkins

-I was under the impression that the [Kubernetes Plugin](https://github.com/jenkinsci/kubernetes-plugin) just provide a nice UI to configure Kubernetes/Jenkins related stuff, but after reading the docs carefully I discover that with this plugin you can actually define your own *jenkins-agents-pods*, instead of just using Openshift's pre-defined solution.
+Before all this I was under the impression that the [Kubernetes Plugin](https://github.com/jenkinsci/kubernetes-plugin) just provide a nice UI to configure Kubernetes/Jenkins related stuff, but after giving up and reading [the docs](https://github.com/jenkinsci/kubernetes-plugin) carefully I discover that with this plugin you can actually define your own *jenkins-agents-pods*.

 ### What Is A Pod

 A [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/) is a Openshift/Kubernetes entity that can be thought as a *container with one or more containers inside*.
-The original idea behind this is that you can deploy multiple piece of software that are tightly coupled together (like and old multi-tier application).
-But we can also think of it as a way to decouple task (like objects in OOP) -- i.e., you can use an image to build your code and delegate the deployment to another image.
+The idea behind this is that you can deploy multiple piece of software that are tightly coupled together (like and old multi-tier application) and made them look like a single logical entity (or machine).
+But we can also think of it as a way to decouple tasks (like objects in OOP) -- i.e., you can use an image to build your code and delegate the deployment to another image.

 ### Creating A Pod